 Artists who recreate the past include Doug Blanchard, a gay New York artist who teaches art at City University of New York and is active in the Episcopal Church.
-“It was Beautiful” (pictured above) and other Stonewall paintings by Blanchard were shown at the Lesbian and Gay Community Services Center of New York in 1999.
+“It was Beautiful” and other Stonewall paintings by Blanchard were shown at the Lesbian and Gay Community Services Center of New York in 1999.
 His series “The Passion of Christ: A Gay Vision” has been featured here at the Jesus in Love Blog and in a 2014 book with text by Kittredge Cherry.

 California artist Sandow Birk put Stonewall history into heroic context in a big way.
 The oil paintings in his Stonewall series measure up to 10 feet wide.
 The crown jewel of the series is “The Battle of Stonewall - 1969.”
 It updates the classic painting “The Battle of Mons-en-Pévèle - 1304” by 19th-century French artist Charles Philippe Lariviere.
 In both cases, the physically superior side attacked those who were considered weaker, but the underdogs won and gained their freedom.
 Birk replaces swords with police batons and turns national flags into “Gay Power” banners.
 The knight in shining armor is replaced by a drag queen in mascara and high heels.
 For more about Birk’s Stonewall series, see my previous post: Sandow Birk: Stonewall's LGBT history painted.

-The location where history happened is emphasized in the colorful painting of the Stonewall Inn by Trudie Barreras at the top of this post.
-Barreras is a member of First Metropolitan Community Church of Atlanta.
+The location where history happened is emphasized in the colorful painting of the Stonewall Inn by Trudie Barreras, a long-time member of Metropolitan Community Churches.
 Her art and writing on queer religious themes have appeared frequently here at the Jesus in Love Blog.
 She also does personalized pet portraits as “donation incentives” for Jesus in Love.

-British artist Tony O’Connell paid homage to the power of Stonewall by photographing his own personal pilgrimage to the historic site in New York City.
-He prayed with incense at the Stonewall Inn earlier this year as part of his a new series on LGBT pilgrimages, which he does as performances recorded in photos.
+British artist Tony O’Connell paid homage to the power of Stonewall by photographing his own personal pilgrimage to the historic bar in New York City in 2013.
+He prayed with incense at the Stonewall Inn as part of his series on LGBT pilgrimages, which he does as performances recorded in photos.
 He travels to places of importance in LGBT history, treating the trip as a pilgrimage to the shrine of a saint.
 For more about O’Connell’s pilgrimages and other art, see my previous post Tony O’Connell reclaims sainthood: Gay artist finds holiness in LGBT people and places.

 Jesus meets the women of Jerusalem and the Stonewall Riots happen in Station 8 from “Stations of the Cross: The Struggle For LGBT Equality” by Mary Button